29 June 2016

 BONUS TRACK

 Ali, the draft resister.
-"My conscious won't let me go shoot ... some poor hungry people in the mud for big powerful America."
+"My conscience won't let me go shoot ... some poor hungry people in the mud for big powerful America."
 And, rapid-fire, to a white student: "You won't even stand up for me in America for my religious beliefs and you want me to go somewhere and fight but you won't even stand up for me here at home."

 END CREDITS